stuarthighley/radix/README.md

 # radix

-The `radix` package implements radix sorting, currently for all signed and unsigned integer types.
+The `radix` package implements radix sorting, currently for all signed and unsigned integer slices, and string slices.

 Usage: